keboola/connection-docs/components/extractors/other/papertrail/index.md

 [Create a new configuration](/components/#creating-component-configuration) of the **Twitter** extractor.

 To configure the extractor, you need to provide a Papertrail API token, enter a search query and select a retention period.
-Then select data you wish to extract.
+Then select the data you wish to extract.

 First, provide a Papertrail [API token](https://help.papertrailapp.com/kb/how-it-works/http-api#authentication).
 You can get it in your [profile](https://papertrailapp.com/account/profile).